-Maryland Social Security Disability Attorneys
+Maryland Social Security Disability Lawyers

-Experienced personal injury lawyers with law offices in Baltimore and throughout Maryland
+Experienced attorneys with law offices throughout Maryland

-If you are disabled and unable to work, you may be eligible for Social Security Disability Insurance benefits or Supplemental Security Insurance benefits, or both.
+If you are disabled and unable to work, you may be eligible for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Insurance (SSI) benefits, or both.
 Unfortunately, the claims process can be frustrating.
 Sometimes, a disabled person must file multiple appeals.

-At Plaxen & Adler, P.A., our social security disability lawyers can help.
+At Plaxen Adler Muncy, P.A., our social security disability lawyers can help.
 For more than 15 years, we have successfully assisted many disabled people throughout Maryland, the District of Columbia and other states who received an initial denial of benefits.
 We have taken cases through the appellate process and all the way to federal court.
 We make the claim process more convenient, less confusing and less intimidating for people who cannot work.
 We give you the personal assistance and individual attention that you deserve and fight for your right to disability compensation.

 Filing for Social Security Disability (SSD) is an involved process.
 Before you file, you must go through a five-step evaluation process to determine if you can even receive benefits.
 This process includes evaluating your medical condition and the type and amount of work you can perform while experiencing your condition.
 From there, you must meticulously fill out all the paperwork that the Social Security Administration (SSA) requires.
 Once you have filled out your paperwork and sent it in, you must wait for what seems like a long time for a response.
 Even after all of that, you may still receive a denial letter in the mail, as the SSA denies approximately one million claims each year.
 We will take on your case from the beginning, before you have even applied for SSD.
 We will prepare and file the application for you, and represent you at every step of the process, through every level of the evaluation and any appeal.